 - My feet are too big.

 Now to put some of these principles into practice.
-As mentioned, recording our thoughts can be an exceptionally useful tool.
-Especially when it comes to differentiating between whether these thoughts are a matter of fact or opinion.
+Writing our thoughts down helps us to study them more closely and objectively, especially when it comes to considering whether these thoughts are based on of fact or opinion.

 When our thoughts become distorted or exacerbated as a result of feeling anxious or low, we can call this Twisted Thinking.